 What is climate mitigation?

 Climate mitigation refers to efforts that slow climate change by reducing or preventing the release of greenhouse gases to the atmosphere.
-Efforts can include reducing the use of fossil fuels, increasing the use of renewables and reducing energy use, overall.
-Edmonton’s mitigation plan is outlined in Edmonton’s Energy Transition Strategy.
+Examples include using renewable energy, improving energy efficiency, and transitioning away from fossil fuels.
+Edmonton’s mitigation plan is outlined in Edmonton’s Community Energy Transition Strategy and Action Plan.

 What is climate adaptation?